RossD20Studios/FRESteamWorks/README.md

 5. If you are prompted to enter a password to use the certificate from your keychain, do so. **Important Note:** After doing so, you will need to run the build a second time, even if it succeeded, to ensure that the build is properly code signed.
 I made this mistake many times thinking the build had worked, only to discover later that the ANE wouldn’t run on Mac because it hand’t actually signed it properly.
 To avoid requiring password in the future, you can check the “Always allow” option, but still run the build process a second time after doing so.
 And, always test that your ANE works by running it on your local machine before uploading to Steam.
 6. Running the build process will create the completed ANE at Users/userName/FRESteamWorks/lib/bin/FRESteamWorks.ane as well as an unpacked folder called FRESteamWorks.Unpacked.ane where you can see structure of what the ANE looks like.
 Inside this, you should see a folder for Linux-x86-64 containing your FRESteamWorks.so, a MacOS-x86-64 containing FRESteamWorks.framework, a Windows x86 folder containing FRESteamWorks.dll and a Windows-x86-64 containing FRESteamWorks-64.dll.
 Each folder also contains a library.swf. **Note:** Ensure that the file size of these files is greater than zero, otherwise, you may have forgotten to copy the files created in the prior steps to your bin folder.
 The MacOS build process will create placeholders if these files are missing with a 0KB size.

+# Contributing to the ANE's Development #
-For more details, please see the
+For more details and contributing to the ANE please visit the [air.sdk Discord](https://discord.gg/HVSP4bqJst) and ping @rossd20studios with a pull request.
+Also check out the original contribution guide from Ventero:
 [contributing guide](https://github.com/Ventero/FRESteamWorks/tree/master/CONTRIBUTING.md).

 ---